LuposX/BostonHousingPrediction/README.md

 ## Release History
 *   0.2.1
-    *   add nomralization for data
+    *   add normalization for data

 *   0.2.0
     *   release of polynomial_model